 The rest of the beaches were completely safe, other than a few trace amounts of bacterial evidence.

 If you’re still second-guessing your bets on the safety of Lake Como, be rest assured!
-Even the water quality is checked every month from April to the end of the swimming season.
+The water quality is generally checked every month from April to the end of the swimming season.

 You might also be interested in: Is Italian tap water safe to drink?